savabs/VIM_AIEDITOR_PLUG/README.md

 ## Features

-- `:CurrentFileSummary {prompt}` – summarise the current buffer with the given prompt and display the response in a floating glass window.
+- `:CurrentFileSummary "prompt"` – summarise the current buffer with the given prompt and display the response in a floating glass window.
 - `:GlassSummary {markdown-file}` – render a markdown file in the glass viewer.
 - `:AISummaryShowHistory` – open the stored conversation history in a scratch